vinkla/wordplate/README.md

 - **WordPress + Composer = ♥️**

-    WordPress is installed using Composer which allows WordPress to be updated by running `composer update`.
+    WordPress can be installed and updated with ease using Composer.
+To update WordPress, simply run the command `composer update`.

 - **Environment Files**

-    Similar to Laravel, WordPlate puts environment variables within an `.env` file such as database credentials.
+    Similar to Laravel, WordPlate stores environment variables, such as database credentials, in an `.env` file.

 - **WordPress Packagist**

-    With WordPress Packagist you may manage your WordPress plugins and themes with Composer.
+    WordPress Packagist enables the management of WordPress plugins and themes through Composer.

 - **Must-use plugins**

-    Don't worry about client deactivating plugins, [must-use plugins](https://wordpress.org/support/article/must-use-plugins/) is enabled by default.
+    Don't worry about clients deactivating plugins; [must-use plugins](https://wordpress.org/support/article/must-use-plugins/) are enabled by default.

 - **Vite.js**

-    With Vite you can quickly get up and running to build and minify your CSS and JavaScript.
+    Using Vite, you can rapidly set up and begin building and minifying your CSS and JavaScript.

 - **Debugging**

     Familiar debugging helper functions are integrated such as `dump()` and `dd()`.

 - **Clean UI**

-    WordPlate takes control over the WordPress dashboard and provides a [better UX](https://user-images.githubusercontent.com/499192/143415951-b01e9498-5f18-44dd-9d4b-51fb2d479a22.png) for your clients.
+    Enhance the WordPress dashboard and improves the [user experience](https://user-images.githubusercontent.com/499192/143415951-b01e9498-5f18-44dd-9d4b-51fb2d479a22.png) for clients.

 - **Security**

-    With the [`roots/wp-password-bcrypt`](https://github.com/roots/wp-password-bcrypt#readme) package we've replaced WordPress outdated and insecure MD5-based password hashing with the modern and secure bcrypt.
+    We've replaced WordPress' outdated and insecure MD5-based password hashing with modern and secure bcrypt using the  [`roots/wp-password-bcrypt`](https://github.com/roots/wp-password-bcrypt#readme) package.

 ## Installation

-To use WordPlate, you need to have at least PHP 8.1 and MySQL 8.0 installed on your machine.
+Before using WordPlate, make sure you have PHP 8.1 and MySQL 8.0 installed on your computer.
+You'll also need to have Composer, a package manager for PHP, installed on your computer.

-WordPlate utilizes [Composer](https://getcomposer.org/) to manage its dependencies.
-So, before using WordPlate, make sure you have Composer installed on your machine.

-Install WordPlate by issuing the Composer `create-project` command in your terminal:
+To install WordPlate, open your terminal and enter the following command:

 ```sh
 composer create-project --prefer-dist vinkla/wordplate example-app
 ```

-Update the database credentials in the `.env` file:
+After installing WordPlate, you'll need to update the database credentials in the `.env` file.
+This file is located in the root directory of your project.
+Open the file and update the following lines with your database credentials:

 ```
 DB_NAME=database